cassetti/cassetti/README.md

 I also believe that callouts should only be made as a last resort in cases where someone is actively causing danger (no, having done harm in the past as a teenager and merely existing while trying to get better is not actively causing danger) and that harassment/cyberstalking canpaigns do more harm than good.
 Obsessing over people who hurt you in the past will not make you feel better.

-While I dislike fandom spaces, I do have some things I enjoy with friends such as Nintendo and FFXIV.
+While I dislike fandom spaces, I do have some things I enjoy with friends such as Nintendo, Danganronpa, and FFXIV.

 I hide liberally.
 If you're hidden it's likely becuase you're in the Project Moon fandom and 99% of Project Moon fans make me extremely mad.